The Wells House

 Date built: 1894

-This is a Historic Home
+Historic Home Program

 Built circa 1894, the Wells House is a Queen Anne style home.
 Queen Anne homes were common during the Victorian era of the late 1800s and were first seen along the Eastern Seaboard.
 They later became popular due to their use in pattern books and the ready manufacture and distribution of pre-cut materials and architectural features.
 Typical features of Queen Anne style homes of the Midwest include wood clapboard and wood shingle siding, bandboards and wood trim, an asymmetrical form with steeply pitched roofs, tower bays, turrets, bay windows, and porches with elaborate details.